Daru1914/PMLDL_Assignment1/README.md

 src/models/predict_condbert.py is necessary to predict with pre-trained CondBERT;
 src/models/predict_paragedi.py is necessary to predict with pre-trained paraGeDi;
 src/models/train_condbert.py is necessary to fine-tune and predict with pre-trained CondBERT;
-src/evaluate/evaluate.py is necessary to evaluate all the models with cool metrics;
+src/evaluate/evaluate.py is necessary to evaluate all the models with cool metrics.